zkamvar/zkamvar/content/blog/2023-07-26-r-universe-and-cran/index.md

 [^commit]: I could have also specified `"branch": "fd9181395e13652d2b3dc942ac1bf807e9564c25"`

-When users installed {renv} from The Carpentries R-universe, they would get version 0.17.0-38 until Kevin pushed the bugfix to CRAN.
+When users installed {renv} from The Carpentries r-universe, they would get version 0.17.0-38 until Kevin pushed the bugfix to CRAN.
 Note that Kevin was very diligent about bumping the development version number and adding a tag to every fix, but this would still work as long as the developer used _any form of